-On this date in 1865, Shaw University in Raleigh, North Carolina, a private, coeducational institution, was founded.
-Shaw is the first Historically Black College and Universities (HBCU) founded in the South, and one of over 100 in the America.
+On this date in 1865, Shaw University in Raleigh, North Carolina was founded.
+Shaw was the first Historically Black College and Universities (HBCU) founded in the South.

 A private, coeducational institution, Shaw offers associate and bachelor's degrees in various fields (22 majors).
 It has courses of study in the liberal arts, the arts and sciences, business administration and management, communications, computer science, law, education, physical education, engineering, theological studies, public administration, and one master's degree program in divinity.